WPBay SDK Documentation

 - no_activation_required (bool) – If

-, the plugin runs without license activation (e.g., for free/trial mode). - menu_data (array) – Configuration for automatically creating admin menus.
+true, the plugin runs without license activation (e.g., for free/trial mode). - menu_data (array) – Configuration for automatically creating admin menus.
 Example:

 'menu_data' => array(